Happenings in the Indian World

 For all your photographic needs, please see the

 Jolynne Locust Woodcock is an American Indian photographer based in

 Dr. Trent Artichoker MS, DC, Oglala Lakota, is a chiropractor in

-Roots Hair Design-Katrina's Winter Promotion, 20% Off New Clients, 10% Off Old Clients.
+Roots Hair Design-Katrina's Winter Promotion, 20% Off New Clients, and 10% Off Old Clients.
 Women's & Men's cuts, Kids too!
-Color Techniques, facial Waxing, Eyelash/Brow Tinting, Paraffin Waxing & UPDO Hair Art.
-Call Katrina Mora for an appointment (720) 620-0777 (cell) or email@example.com Appointments available evenings after 6:00 p.m. & Every other Saturday.
+Color Techniques, facial Waxing, Eyelash/Brow Tinting, and Paraffin Waxing & UPDO Hair Art.
+Call Katrina Mora for an appointment (720) 620-0777 (cell) or firstname.lastname@example.org Appointments available evenings after 6:00 p.m. & every other Saturday.

 Marcey Hodshire, Sewing jobs nothing too small.
 Can create Northern and Southern outfits, men or women, including beadwork.
 Have some children outfits and shawls on hand.
 Call (719) 839-1821 or email her at firstname.lastname@example.org

 Christina Conquering Bear has star quilts for sale!
 Call her at (720) 329-1018 if you need one!

 Derrick Thompson Has Turquoise Boy Designs, You can contact him at email@example.com or (720) 748-1152.